What is Mathematics Mastery?

 Great emphasis is placed on reasoning and problem-solving.
 Children are expected to explain their mathematical thinking using appropriate language throughout the lesson.
 Children are encouraged to apply their increasing mathematical knowledge at all stages of the lesson.

 A starting point to finding out more about the organisation itself is to visit their own website at www.mathematicsmastery.org

 - Fewer topics … but in greater depth

 - Use of the CPA approach: concrete (physical objects) and pictorial resources to support more abstract concepts

 - Reasoning and problem-solving at the heart of learning

 - Opportunities to talk about the maths involved with explanations using precise mathematical language

 - Children demonstrate mastery by successfully applying their learning to different contexts

 Much more information is to follow on Mathematics Mastery; please visit this page regularly for frequent updates.

-Further workshops will follow shortly.
+Further workshops will follow during the year.
 If you have any particular aspects of learning in mathematics you would like to be covered, please feel free to suggest these to Mr. Barrett or your child’s class teacher.